The Principal Dev โ€“ Masterclass for Tech Leads

 }

 Gifted Chat uses onLayout to determine the height of the chat container.
-To trigger onLayout during your tests, you can run the following bits of code.
+To trigger onLayout during your tests:

 const loadingWrapper = getByTestId(TEST_ID.LOADING_WRAPPER)